 Private California colleges and universities and state public institutions require a certain number of units of General Education (G.E.) prior to the granting of undergraduate degrees.
 Most of these units must be in Humanities, Natural Sciences, Social Sciences, and Basic Subjects (oral and written communication, logic, mathematics, and statistics).
-For the Associate's degree, students must take seven (7) courses (28 units) in five (5) areas.
 For the Bachelor's degree, students must take a total of fourteen (14) courses (56 units) in five (5) areas.

-The following are G.E. requirements for Associate's degrees: A.A.
-General Education (G.E.)
-Requirements
+The following are the G.E. requirements for Bachelor's degrees: